ZaidIrfan2003/zaidirfan.github.io/README.md

-# zaidirfan.github.io
+# Zaid Irfan's Resource Web

-Hello viewer and/or visitor.
-To get into my website go to this link:
+Hello designers, coders, and visitors!
+To get into my website, use the following link:

 https://zaidirfan2003.github.io/zaidirfan.github.io/